The days of Snapchat being used solely for sending pictures between friends are over.

 15. Mix it up

-This piggybacks on my last point.
+This piggybacks on our last point.
 You don’t want your content to be boring.

-Lots of the tips we’ve discussed so far are definitely useful and should be applied to your Snapchat marketing strategy.
+Many of the tips we’ve discussed so far are useful and should be applied to your Snapchat marketing strategy.
 But with that said, don’t just pick one or two and use the same ones every day.

 You’ve got to keep things interesting.